-Types of Information Source(s) Access Comments Statements from neighbors, friends or witnesses As documented in law In homicide and undetermined death cases, witness reports and (often found in police files as transcribed enforcement and / or court Fair- interviews with relevant parties are generally documented. material or in court documents or trial transcripts) documents Good Witness reports are less rigorously documented in cases involving suicide and murder-suicide.
-Pre-sentence investigation report (probation) None Parole information (including victim notification) Team Member Report Out, Electronically available court records do not contain a full report of the conditions of release, treatment orders, etc but rather document only the terms of the original sentence.
+Types of Information Source(s) Access Comments Statements from neighbors, friends or witnesses As documented in law , In homicide and undetermined death cases, witness reports and (often found in police files as transcribed enforcement and / or court Fair- interviews with relevant parties are generally documented. material or in court documents or trial transcripts) documents Good Witness reports are less rigorously documented in cases involving suicide and murder-suicide.
+Pre-sentence investigation report (probation) None Parole information (including victim notification) Team Member Report Out, Electronically available court records do not contain a full report of the conditions of release, treatment orders, etc. but rather document only the terms of the original sentence.
 Details Court case information obtained through state court database Fair available in the electronic court record are limited to formal violations of court mandated conditions of release, and whether or not the parolee successfully completes the terms of parole.
 Information regarding weapons confiscation, purchase, and background checks As documented in law enforcement and / or court documents Fair-Poor Rarely documented unless directly related to or immediately preceding the death.
 Drug and alcohol treatment information As documented in incident reports and court records.
-Limited to the determination of whether or not an individual has been mandated by the court to attend drug and/or alcohol treatment.
+Poor-Fair Limited to the determination of whether or not an individual has been mandated by the court to attend drug and/or alcohol treatment.
 No information on treatment for those with no criminal or DVOP history.
-At times, the facility for treatment is Poor documented.
-Unless the individual is on probation and/or parole and violated for failure to attend or complete treatment, we do not have access to information on the outcome of treatment.
+At times, the facility for treatment is documented as well as whether treatment was completed.

-\The Department of Emergency Medicine at UNM maintains a subscription to the Albuquerque Journal archives.
+^{}The Department of Emergency Medicine at UNM maintains a subscription to the Albuquerque Journal archives.

-\\In accordance with agency policies, the Department of Emergency Medicine at UNM has submitted the Use of Decedent Protected Health Information form to the UNM Human Research Protections Office in order to be granted access to autopsy records from the Office of the Medical Investigator.
+In accordance with agency policies, the Department of Emergency Medicine at UNM has submitted the Use of Decedent Protected Health Information form to the UNM Human Research Protections Office in order to be granted access to autopsy records from the Office of the Medical Investigator.
 This data source is critical to identifying cases for review.